 Step #2 – Improve your Credit as Quickly as Possible – Once the decision is made to refinance your mortgage it’s crucial to do so with the best credit score possible.
 The interest rate you receive is dependent on a couple of factors, most notably how good your credit is.
 Improving your credit in a short time span is difficult but every point counts.
 Consider making large payments on credit cards, especially if you’re close to your credit limit because near limit credit cards can hurt your credit score.
 Also make sure to avoid applying for any kind of new credit other than the refinance, as a high amount of inquiries also lowers a credit score.

-Step #3 – Find the Right Lender to Refinance Your Mortgage – A mortgage refinance is a super duper important decision, certainly one that should be made quickly.
+Step #3 – Find the Right Lender to Refinance Your Mortgage – A mortgage refinance is an important decision, certainly one that should not be made quickly.
 Your first move should be to check with your current lender to see what they can do in terms of a new rate and terms.
-Often times, a discount is provided to repeat customers.
-However your search, no matter how good the rate may initially look, should not end there.
+Lenders frequently offer a discount to current mortgage customers.
+Your search, however, should not end there.
 Make a stop at other banks in your area to see if they can beat your current lenders rate.
 Remember to also check online, as some online institutions can offer the best mortgage rates.

 With hundreds of different websites and companies offering to process your mortgage refinance, finding the right one can be tricky.
 I’ve listed several sites below that everyone should always check before refinancing, as these lenders always seem to be on top in terms of consumer satisfaction.